If you bank with Nationwide, TSB you can get up to £100 for every friend who signs up – and they get a bonus too.

 Obviously you need to have an account with the bank in order to play matchmaker, but once you do it’s a nice way to earn a little extra.

-Both work in different ways, so here’s what you need to know for each scheme.
+Here’s what you need to know for each scheme.

 Nationwide referral bonus